Axiverse Lampposts: Conclusion

-Taken together, these results point to two especially robust observational lessons.
-First, the QCD axion remains the most prominent and reliable direct detection target.
-Even in a mixed, many-axion theory, its coupling does not incur the generic $1/\sqrt{N}$ suppression, and its relic abundance is typically enhanced relative to neighboring states because the QCD potential turns on late, delaying the onset of oscillations.
-Consequently, the QCD axion tends to lie close to the standard ``QCD axion line'' across a wide range of inflationary histories and for a broad set of axion decay constants.
-If anthropic selection places the QCD axion within a plateau where several axions share the total abundance, it can coexist with nearby states possibly mildly suppressing direct detection prospects due to an ${\cal O}(1)$ reduction in its relic abundance.
-If the QCD axion were to be discovered, follow-up searches for the more-weakly coupled axionlike particles, while challenging due to the coupling suppression, could yield important information about the axiverse ensemble including an estimate of $N$.
-Second, small dark-matter subcomponents comprising heavy axions can provide powerful probes of hierarchical axiverse realizations.
-Low-scale inflation suppresses their abundances, but a high-mass tail with lifetimes comparable to the age of the Universe can be both highly constraining and especially promising for indirect searches.
-In particular, the decay criterion summarized by \cref{eqn:heavy_axion_decay_bound} is extremely sensitive to the inflationary scale and improves rapidly with experimental sensitivity, making rare decays into X-rays or $\gamma$-rays a compelling avenue for expanding coverage of axion parameter space even when most modes remain individually feeble and subdominant.
+Taken together, these results point to a few especially robust observational lessons.
+First, the QCD axion remains the most prominent direct detection target.
+Even in a mixed, many-axion theory, its coupling does not incur the generic $1/\sqrt{N}$ suppression.
+Its relic abundance is also typically enhanced relative to neighboring states because the QCD potential turns on late, delaying the onset of oscillations.
+Consequently, it tends to lie close to the standard ``QCD axion line'' across a wide range of inflationary histories and decay constants.
+Anthropic selection can place it within a plateau where several axions share the total abundance, mildly suppressing direct detection prospects, but a discovery would motivate follow-up searches for more-weakly coupled axionlike particles that could yield important information about the axiverse ensemble.
+Second, heavy-axion subcomponents provide powerful probes of hierarchical axiverse realizations.
+Low-scale inflation suppresses their abundances, but a high-mass tail with lifetimes comparable to the age of the Universe can be especially promising for indirect searches.
+In particular, the decay criterion of \cref{eqn:heavy_axion_decay_bound} is extremely sensitive to the inflationary scale and improves rapidly with experimental sensitivity.
+This makes rare decays into X-rays or $\gamma$-rays a compelling avenue for expanding coverage of axion parameter space even when these modes individually are subdominant.
+Third, when photon couplings are independent of the QCD instanton charge vector, the detection prospects of light axions do not receive the suppression induced by mixing with the QCD axion.
+For such scenarios, current and planned direct detection experiments may probe the low-mass tail of certain axiverse realizations.